atmoos/Sphere/source/Atmoos.Sphere/readme.md

 ## Time

+- Series of zero based time stamps
+  - Both as synchronous and asynchronous versions.
 - Generation of exponentially growing delays in an easy to consume asynchronous API
   - Exponential back-off comes to mind for retry mechanisms.